1978milanbabic/css_media_to_js_sinhronating_framework/README.md

-# Synchronizes css (media conditions) and JavaScript (browsers engine) -IN PROGRESS!!!
+# Synchronizes browsers engine for css (media conditions) and JavaScript -IN PROGRESS!!!

 ### Working example: